 - Lets you choose which categories to hide right from your WordPress dashboard.

-- Lets you decide whether to hide categories from the shop page completely, or whether to show them but require customers to enter a password or login to access a protected category or its products.
+- Lets you decide whether use WooCommerce hide category from the shop page completely, or whether to show them but require customers to enter a password or login to access a protected category or its products.

 Have a read through this glowing review from a happy customer using the WooCommerce Protected Categories plugin:

-Below, we'll show you how to hide a WooCommerce category from the shop page using WooCommerce Protected Categories.
+Below, we'll show you how to hide WooCommerce categories on shop page using WooCommerce Protected Categories.

-Once you've installed and activated WooCommerce Protected Categories, go to Products → Categories to choose which categories to hide from the shop page.
+First, install and activate WooCommerce Protected Categories in the WordPress admin panel.
+Next, go to Products → Categories to hide WooCommerce categories on shop page.

 You can either create a new category to house your hidden products or you can edit an existing category.
 Whichever method you choose, you'll see a new Visibility section at the bottom of the page.
 Click the 'Protected' option, and choose between: